silx-kit/h5web/CONTRIBUTING.md

 The lib's distributed styles include both its global _and_ local styles.
 This allows us to provide a single CSS bundle for consumers of `@h5web/app` to import.

+The build process of`@h5web/h5wasm` is also the same as the lib's, but since the package does not include any styles, `vite build` does not generate a `style.css` file and there's not `build:css` script.

 ## Code quality